 Describe your role as the Director of Behavioral Health at The Wright Center: I evaluate which services our patients need from a behavioral health standpoint and I work closely with our executive team to develop internal systems to address patients’ needs.
 As we develop an internal behavioral health service line I will be responsible for continuing to build and expand it and also ensure our patients are receiving quality care.
 I will ensure that our team follows patients who are also referred for services outside of the practice.
 This will provide patients with a supportive continuum of care rather than being referred and forgotten.

 What strategies are you developing to work with patients struggling with mental health issues and addiction?
 Currently we have a social work department that addresses concerns that are identified within the practice.
-For instance, if a patient is seen by primary care for a well check or physical illness, they are screened for underlying mental health and substance abuse issues regardless of what issue they present with.
+For instance, if a patient is seen by primary care for a well check or physical illness, they are screened for underlying mental health and substance abuse issues regardless of what issue they present with, if they present a substance abuse issue they send the patient to a Alcohol Rehab Center in Florida.
 This opens discussion with their provider who can then make a referral or immediately have our licensed social workers meet with the patient and address these issues.
 Social workers also provide therapy for individuals who are not receiving primary care services within our agency who may be self-referred, referred by another provider in the community or their insurance provider.